 - Pain during ejaculation

 Though it is also possible that these symptoms may be caused by other conditions, we urge you contact your doctor immediately if any of these symptoms are present.

 5. How is prostate cancer treated?

 Several different treatments are available for prostate cancer.
 A Georgia Urology physician will help you decide between these options to determine the best way to treat your prostate cancer.
 These options include:

 - Surveillance of your prostate cancer’s development and growth

 - Surgical removal (usually performed with robotic technique)

 - Hormone therapy

-If you have questions about prostate cancer, contact our offices today.
+If you want to ask any of these questions men should ask about prostate cancer, contact our offices today.
 At Georgia Urology, we want to make sure you have all of the resources you need to fully recover and stay cancer-free!